View Document

 2. peer review portal – external academic review of final or milestone assessments (capstone or equivalent course/s)

-3. Partner Peer options – utilising resources provided by CAQE that are available on the CAQE Resource Hub – External Referencing and Benchmarking for Program Reviews.
-Program Managers and college quality teams have the option to use external academic peers to review and provide reports on the capstone or equivalent course/s
+4. Institutional partner options – utilising resources provided by CEIQ that are available on the External Referencing and Benchmarking for Program Reviews.
+Alternatively, Program Managers and college quality teams have the option to source external academic peers to review and provide reports on the capstone or equivalent course/s

 Industry Advisory Committees and WIL Experiences

-(17) All RMIT programs must have an Industry Advisory Committee to meet the RMIT threshold for external referencing and to facilitate regular communication between RMIT programs and their associated industries and communities.
+(16) All RMIT programs must have an Industry Advisory Committee (IAC) to meet the RMIT threshold for external referencing and to facilitate regular communication between RMIT programs and their associated industries and communities.
 Industry Advisory Committees enable essential external referencing and help to maintain the programs' relevance and currency.
+The outcomes of IACs must be reported on in Comprehensive Program Reviews reports.

 Industry Standards and Professional Accreditation